Start Printed Page 5383

 Office of Electricity Delivery and Energy Reliability, Department of Energy.

-The Department of Energy (DOE) is amending its regulations for the timely coordination of Federal authorizations for proposed interstate electric transmission facilities pursuant to the Federal Power Act (FPA).
-The amendments are intended to improve the pre-application procedures and result in more efficient processing of applications.
+The Department of Energy (DOE) proposes to amend its regulations for the timely coordination of Federal Authorizations for proposed interstate electric transmission facilities pursuant to section 216(h) of the Federal Power Act (FPA).
+The proposed amendments are intended to improve the pre-application procedures and result in more efficient processing of applications.

 Start Further Info